 Early History of the Shunk family

 This web page shows only a small excerpt of our Shunk research.
-Another 213 words (15 lines of text) covering the years 1426, 1489, 1490, 1620, 1630, 1636, 1643, 1725, and 1823 are included under the topic Early Shunk History in all our PDF Extended History products and printed products wherever possible.
+Another 133 words (10 lines of text) covering the years 1426, 1490, 1489, 1490, 1643, 1725, 1636, 1620, 1630, 1635 and are included under the topic Early Shunk History in all our PDF Extended History products and printed products wherever possible.

 Shunk Spelling Variations

 Scribes in the Middle Ages, and simply spelled according to sound.
 The result is an enormous number of spelling variations among names that evolved in that era.
 Shunk has been spelled Shank, Shanke, Schank, Schanke, Shankis, Schankis, Shanks, Shanx, Schanx and many more.

 Early Notables of the Shunk family (pre 1700)

 Another 45 words (3 lines of text) are included under the topic Early Shunk Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Shunk family to Ireland

 Some of the Shunk family moved to Ireland, but this topic is not covered in this excerpt.

-Another 264 words (19 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Most of the Boernician-Scottish families who came to North America settled on the eastern seaboard of what would become the United States and Canada.
 Families who wanted a new order stayed south in the War of Independence, while those who were still loyal to the crown went north to Canada as United Empire Loyalists.
 In the 20th century, the ancestors of these families have gone on to rediscover their heritage through Clan societies and other patriotic Scottish organizations.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Shunk or a variant listed above: